Blake-Frangoulis/javascript-prep-0423-code-solutions/prep-javascript-objects/prep-javascript-objects-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What data types can object properties hold?
+  Object properties can hold numbers, strings, and booleans.

 - Describe the syntax (structure) of object-literals in JavaScript.
+  Object-literals are enveloped by a set of {} and each value is given a name and separated from one another by a comma.
+Spaces and line breaks are not important.

 ## Notes